Ottawa Senators (original): The 'Super Six' (1920–1927)

 The "Super Six" Senators of the 1920s are considered by the NHL to be its first dynasty.
-The club won four Stanley Cups and placed first in the regular season seven times.
+The club won the Stanley Cup four times and placed first in the regular season seven times.
 The team's success was based on the timely scoring of several forwards, including Frank Nighbor and Cy Denneny, and a defence-first policy, which led to the NHL changing the rules in 1924 to force defencemen to leave the defensive zone once the puck had left the zone.
 The talent pool in Ottawa and the Ottawa valley was deep; the Senators traded away two future Hall of Famers (Clint Benedict and Punch Broadbent) in 1924 to make way for two prospects (Alex Connell and Hooley Smith), who would also become Hall of Famers.
 Benedict and Broadbent led the Montreal Maroons to a playoff defeat of the Senators on the way to a Stanley Cup win in 1926.

 In the 1919–20 season, the NHL reactivated the Quebec Bulldogs NHA franchise; with this addition, the NHL played with four teams again.
 There were no playoffs, as Ottawa won both halves of the schedule, the undisputed NHL championship and the O'Brien Cup.
 Clint Benedict again led the league in goalkeeper goals-against average and Frank Nighbor came third in the league scoring race with 25 goals in 23 games.